 The Last Light

 The Last Light is a focal point in The Northlands, which contains a massive underground light and heat source inside a hollow mountain.
-The people there believe it is the last night in the verse, that the sun has gone out, and the entire rest of the world is dead, lifeless, and cold.
-The locals call it "The Great Immaru".
+The people there believe it is the last night in the verse: the sun has gone out, and the entire rest of the world is dead, lifeless, and cold.
+The locals call their homeland, "The Great Immaru".

 Notes - am going to borrow heavily from this site http://s155239215.onlinehome.us/turkic/40_Language/SumerDictionaryEn.htm for the language used by the locals and try to build a language based on Akkadian.

 The structure of the Immaru is a massive mountain similar in scale to High Mountain, with an enormous domed chamber inside and thousands of passages.
 The Immaru itself is the sole source of energy for the Anu people who live there.
 There is no day/night cycle, and because they cannot see the sun, they do not have a concept of 'years', but keep time through a complex system of water clocks, with time being a central element of their religion.